-Chase Sapphire Preferred Card: Get The Most Value For Your Travel Rewards
+Get The Most Value For Your Travel Rewards with the Chase Sapphire Preferred® Card

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 The Real Value of Sapphire Is Points Transfers

 In addition to partner airlines, Sapphire Preferred points can be transfered to partner hotels.
 I find the Hyatt transfer option the best, considering that an award night at their most expensive properties, including many that cost over $1,000 per night, is a mere 22,000 Hyatt points.
 Other hotel partners include IHG, Marriott, and Ritz-Carlton.
 (See also: Best Credit Cards that Transfer Points to Hotels)

 Cardholders can transfer points from certain other Chase cards to their Sapphire Preferred accounts.
-For example, a Chase Freedom card earns Ultimate Rewards points that cannot be transferred to airlines or hotels.
-But you can move those points to your Sapphire Preferred account and use them for booking travel at 1.25 cents per point or for making point transfers to airlines and hotels.
+For example, a Chase Freedom® card earns Ultimate Rewards points that cannot be transferred to airlines or hotels.
+But you can move those points to your Sapphire Preferred account and use them for booking travel through Ultimate Rewards at 1.25 cents per point or for making point transfers to airlines and hotels.
 So the Sapphire Preferred increases the value of the points you can get on some of these other Chase credit cards.

 Great for International Travel